List of Monster characters: Inspector Lunge

 Heinrich Lunge (ハインリッヒ・ルンゲ, Hainrihhi Runge) is a BKA detective assigned to the murder case at Eisler Memorial Hospital.
 Lunge initially thinks Johan was imagined by Tenma as an excuse, but progresses to the belief Tenma suffers a split personality; with Tenma trying to force "Johan" to reveal himself.
 He seems devoid of emotion, which allows him to commit himself to every case on which he works.
 His devotion to his work comes at the expense of his personal life; during the series, his wife and pregnant daughter leave him.
 What he loves most is his job; Lunge missed a chance to meet his grandson for the first time to see Tenma's friends from Japan instead.
 He expresses some regret; during his fight with Roberto he seems angry to hear Roberto say how happy his wife was with another man, and his grandson saw that man as his grandfather.
 Lunge has an excellent memory, "entering data" into his mind by making typing gestures with his hands.
 His toughness drives a murder suspect to suicide, prompting his superiors to remove Lunge from all his cases.
-After the University of Munich fire, Lunge learns that Johan really exists.
+After the fire at LMU Munich, Lunge learns that Johan really exists.
 He then takes a "holiday" in Prague to track down Franz Bonaparta, author of a book which may reveal Johan's origins.
 Lunge ends up in Ruhenheim, meeting Grimmer and Tenma; apologizing to the latter for his mistakes, he heads off to a showdown with Roberto.
 Both are wounded in the shootout; Lunge survives, while Roberto dies of his wounds.
 While being carried away by a stretcher to the hospital, he blames Roberto for the Ruhenheim Massacre stating that Roberto was essentially responsible for what happened there.
 It is unknown why, but it is hinted that he does so to protect Tenma.
 After the Ruhenheim Massacre, Lunge visits Wolfgang Grimmer's grave along with Jan Suk and Fritz Verdemann.
 He tells them he is a professor at a police academy, and has rekindled his relationship with his daughter.